Upcoming Events

 As the co-owner of The Fight Centre (TFC) in Brisbane, I’ve seen firsthand how martial arts gradings can transform lives.
 Gradings are more than just a test of skill—they are a journey of self-discovery, discipline, and perseverance.

-At TFC, we emphasize the significance of martial arts gradings in Muay Thai and Brazilian Jiu-Jitsu (BJJ) as vital milestones in a student’s progression.,
+At TFC, we emphasise the significance of martial arts gradings in Muay Thai and Brazilian Jiu-Jitsu (BJJ) as vital milestones in a student’s progression.

 In this article, I want to share my perspective on why gradings are important, how our system works, and how they help our students strive towards their goals.